 The intention with juicing is not to eat.
 You're giving your body a rest from having to breakdown foods.
 You might have read in the past about the benefits of fasting - especially when it comes to our skin.
 Juicing is essentially a less extreme form of fasting - in fact some people call it a 'juice fast'.
 You're still feeding your body the vitamins & nutrients it needs, but it doesn't have to work hard to digest them.

 Of course you're going to get cravings, but it's really important to learn the difference between food cravings and genuine hunger.
 Much of this is psychological and getting used to not doing something (eating) you've become very accustomed to.
-If you absolutely can not live without chewing for 3 days, it might feel easier to begin with a mixture of juices & soups.
+If you absolutely can not live without chewing on my 3 day cleansing diet, it might feel easier to begin with a mixture of juices & soups.
 This isn't failing or cheating, this is making the process more manageable for you.
 The other option is to go for my 3 day cleanse pack and drink three juices per day over four days instead, including a healthy lunch in place of your midday juice each day.
 Instead of saying juicing is something you can't possibly do ... make this work for you.

 WHICH JUICER SHALL I BUY?